Midtown, Memphis: Higher education

 Midtown is home to two private undergraduate universities.
 Rhodes College is a classical liberal arts college housing roughly two thousand students in the Vollintine-Evergreen neighborhood.
 Christian Brothers University is located adjacent to the Lenox neighborhood on East Parkway.

 Several specialized colleges and schools are also located in Midtown.
 The Memphis Theological Seminary is located on East Parkway, in the East End neighborhood.
 Overton Park is home to the Memphis College of Art, which moved to its current location from Victorian Village in the 1960s.
 The Southern College of Optometry and Moore Tech, a small vocational college, are located in the Crosstown area.

 Several other institutions of learning are located nearby.
-The historically-black LeMoyne-Owen College operates in Soulsville, a neighborhood to the south of Midtown.
-The Memphis Medical District to the west includes University of Tennessee Health Science Center's Medical, Pharmacy, Nursing and Dentistry schools; Methodist Hospital Schools of Radiologic Sciences and Nursing; and the Baptist College of Health Sciences.
+The historically black LeMoyne-Owen College operates in Soulsville, a neighborhood to the south of Midtown.
+The Memphis Medical District to the west includes University of Tennessee Health Science Center's Medical, Pharmacy, Nursing and Dentistry schools; Methodist Hospital Schools of Radiologic Sciences and Nursing; and the Baptist Health Sciences University.

-Points of interest
+Culture, parks, and recreation

 Midtown contains Overton Park which includes the Memphis Brooks Museum of Art, the Memphis Zoo, and the Memphis College of Art.
 It is also known for its bars and restaurants, many of them featuring live music at night.
 Located in the Cooper-Young neighborhood are coffeehouses, restaurants, and bars.
-Located in Midtown Memphis is also a movie theatre, Studio On The Square, and the city's only professional theatre troupe, Playhouse on the Square, which currently runs three separate theatres.
+Midtown Memphis is also home to a Malco movie theatre and the city's only professional theatre troupe, Playhouse on the Square, which currently runs three separate theatres.
 Grace-St. Luke's Tiffany windows are thought to be the largest collection of Tiffany windows in a parish church in the South.
 Central Gardens is a historic neighborhood in Midtown.

 Tennessee Williams wrote his first publicly performed play, Cairo, Shanghai, Bombay! while staying in the Midtown home of his grandparents: 1917 Snowden Ave.
 It was first performed in 1935 at 1780 Glenview, also in Midtown.

 The Cooper-Young Festival is also held annually at the intersection of Cooper and Young, in Midtown.
 Another area, Overton Square, holds a St. Patrick's Day celebration.

 Midtown was also home to the Mid-South Fair for 152 years.
 However, the year 2008 was the last year that the Mid-South Fair was held in Memphis.
 Starting in 2009, the Mid-South Fair was held on newly acquired land at Tunica, Mississippi.